 How do we complete your ramp up when we are still sending from our previous ESP?

 We understand that sometimes it's not possible for you to interrupt your email marketing programs, and therefore you might need to continue sending with your previous ESP until you've completely moved over to us.
 Whereas this can add an extra layer of complexity to your plan, it can still be done successfully.
-If this is your case, then one of our campaign managers will get in touch to explain how we’ll both need to proceed.
+If this is your case, then one of our campaign managers works with you to explain how we both need to proceed.